siggame/colisee-builder/README.md

 # colisee-template
-A template for colisee microservices to base themselves off
+A template for colisee microservices to base themselves off!